LeoJhonSong/LeoJhonSong.github.io/source/en/_posts/About-My-Custom-Settings-of-My-Next-Theme-Blog-and-Problem-Killing.md

-Therefore, you can not simply commit your Hexo instance to the master branch, what I did is to publish a new branch `Root` to store my Hexo instance and use the [hexo-deployer-git](https://github.com/hexojs/hexo-deployer-git) plugin to deploy my site to the master branch.
+Therefore, you can not simply commit your Hexo instance to the master branch, what I did is to publish a new branch `Root` to store my Hexo instance and use the [hexo-deployer-git](https://github.com/hexojs/hexo-deployer-git) extension to deploy my site to the master branch.

 :warning:your GitHub Pages can only published from the master branch if your repository is named `username.github.io`